We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 Purchases of art objects or property by artistic or cultural organizations for use in displaying art objects or providing exhibitions are exempt from sales tax.
 The seller must obtain a Buyers Retail Sales Tax Exemption Certificate from the buyer.
 WAC 458-20-249

 Sales delivered on Indian reservations or trust lands to an enrolled member of that tribe.
 Every member of a recognized tribe has an enrollment document.
 A seller making a tax exempt sale to a Native American must copy the information.
 Records must show that the seller, its employees, or a for-hire carrier acting as the vendor's agent, delivered the goods to, or performed services on, the reservation or trust land of the tribe in which the purchaser is enrolled.
-Copies should be kept by the buyer seller.
-WAC 458-20-192
+Copies should be kept by the seller.
+WAC 458-20-192; Retail sales tax exemption form: Tax Exemption for Sales to Tribes.

 Persons who collect the refuse collection tax and who, themselves, use the services of others for the transfer, storage, or disposal of the waste collected are not required to again pay the tax to such other service providers.
 The refuse collection business must provide the other refuse service provider with a refuse collector's exemption certificate.
 WAC 458-20-250